 *(If you’re not familiar with what samples libraries are about, see the footnote at the end of this article.)

 While I’ve been building instruments these many decades, I’ve not previously gotten into sampling or sample libraries myself, either as producer or as end-user.
-So it’s been quite interesting working with Mike and Gregg to learn something about how things are done in this world, and what’s expected of a good library by people who use these libraries every day in their composing and recording work .
+So it’s been quite interesting working with Mike and Gregg to learn something about how things are done in this world, and what’s expected of a good library by people who use these libraries every day in their composing and recording work.
 I’ve learned that it’s a huge amount of work to build a well made library!
 The number of individual recordings to be made is enormous: individual recordings are required for each of the instrument’s notes, each taken at several different dynamic levels, and often each taken in multiple articulations as well.
 The total can easily run to hundreds of individual samples per instrument.
 Following the recording process, the samples must each be processed and edited as needed.
 Furthermore, for each library a dedicated user interface has to be built reflecting the controls and manipulations most suitable for the instrument type represented.
 The quantity of recordings is further increased by a prevailing philosophy which says that it’s best to give the end-user more options rather than less.
 Whenever the question arises, “should we include this sound in the collection?” the answer always seems to be yes.
 I’m still a bit uncomfortable with this: wouldn’t it be better to let people see only the best we have to offer rather than throwing a whole lot of stuff at them?
 But the prevailing more-is-better approach reflects the idea that you never know what the user may want.
 A sound that I wasn’t thrilled with may happen to be just the sound that someone needs in some context I could not have foreseen.
 And apparently the interface is designed in ways that make it very easy for the user to sift through available sounds to find just the right one.
 So the audio engineers and I have frequently had conversations like this: Me: “We probably don’t need to include this instrument in the collection; it’s quite similar to that other one did but not quite as nice.”
-Mike and Gregg: “On the contrary, we need to include both because the sounds this one offers offers are slightly different and someone may find them useful.”
+Mike and Gregg: “On the contrary, we need to include both because the sounds this one offers are slightly different and someone may find them useful.”

-With regard to the whole idea of sampling musical instruments, this question arises: should it bother me that my instrument sounds will be made available for decontextualized use; that a set of digital files will seemingly claim to replace the real physicality of the instrument; that in these decontextualized digitizations the unique gestural qualities and playing-feel of the physical instruments will be discounted?
+With regard to the whole idea of sampling musical instruments, this question arises: should it bother me as an instrument maker that my sounds will be made available for decontextualized use; that a set of digital files will seemingly claim to replace the real physicality of the instrument; that in these decontextualized digitizations the unique gestural qualities and playing-feel of the physical instruments will be discounted?
 All of these attributes, based in the corporeality of the instrument, mean a lot to me.
 Over a lifetime of instrument making I’ve come to appreciate the physical and gestural qualities in musical instruments almost as much as the sounds themselves.
 If the player doesn’t even touch the instrument, if the listener isn’t even in the same room as the instrument, much is lost.